 Cyber attacks on operational technology (OT) systems have been amplified in recent years due to a rapidly expanding attack surface, geopolitical conflict, and increased availability of powerful ransomware tools.
 As the OT devices and systems that underpin critical operations become more connected than ever before, critical infrastructure organizations are left wondering how they can accurately assess OT cyber risk.
-By implementing a comprehensive and proactive risk management strategy, organizations can ensure they have the tools to properly assess their OT risk posture and effectively prioritize the most pressing vulnerabilities in their environment.
-Throughout this blog, we will break down the meaning of OT cyber risk, determine how to understand it in the context of your unique environment, and assess the top risk management strategies to safeguard your OT systems against evolving cyber threats.
+By implementing a comprehensive and proactive exposure management strategy, organizations can ensure they have the tools to properly assess their OT risk posture and effectively prioritize the most pressing vulnerabilities in their environment.
+Throughout this blog, we will break down the meaning of OT cyber risk, determine how to understand it in the context of your unique environment, and assess the top exposure management strategies to safeguard your OT systems against evolving cyber threats.

 At its core, risk is a measure of the likelihood and potential impact of an undesirable occurrence.
 This simple definition is not specific to cyber-physical systems (CPS), cybersecurity, or anything else; it holds constant no matter the circumstances and can easily be demonstrated via the following equation: Risk = Likelihood x Impact.
 This equation is not intended to be interpreted in a mathematically literal sense, but it does highlight a mathematically accurate truth: If just one of the equation’s variables were to be eliminated (i.e. assigned a value of zero), then the risk in question would also be eliminated.
 Although it is nearly impossible to truly eliminate many — if not most — types of risk, the basic principles of risk management shed light on how to reduce it: apply OT risk controls — which we will discuss in depth later in this blog.